The Difference: Naporitan vs. Spaghetti Meat Sauce

 Spaghetti with meat sauce is one of the pasta dishes most commonly eaten in Japanese households.
-As you know, it is not a Japanese dish but originated from Italy.
+As you know, it is not a Japanese dish but originated in Italy.

-Actually, Naporitan is a pasta dish that was created by a Japanese chef and can’t be seen in Italy.
+First and foremost, Naporitan is a pasta dish a Japanese chef created, which doesn’t exist in Italy.

-As for the cooking process of Naporitan, ingredients such as bacon, onions, and green peppers are first fried together in a shallow pan with olive oil.
+As for the cooking, ingredients such as bacon, onions, and green peppers are first fried together in a shallow pan with olive oil.

-Next, tomatoes and tomato ketchup are added and then boiled spaghetti noodles are mixed with the tomato sauce and seasoned with salt and pepper.
+Then, after adding tomatoes and tomato ketchup, boiled spaghetti noodles are mixed with the tomato sauce and seasoned with salt and pepper.

 Spaghetti Meat Sauce

-Meat Sauce is referred to as “ragù alla bolognese” in Italian and, as you know, consists mainly of tomato sauce, minced meat, and chopped onions.
+Meanwhile, Known as “ragù alla bolognese” in Italian, Meat Sauce mainly consists of tomato sauce, minced meat, and chopped onions.

-As for the preparation of this Italian-style pasta dish, first, spaghetti noodles are boiled in saltwater, and then the meat sauce is poured onto the boiled noodles.
+As for the preparation of Spaghetti Meat Sauce, after boiling spaghetti noodles in salt water, Meat Sauce is poured onto the prepared noodles.